-Getting an accurately dosed drug into a critically ill or injured child is a complex process.
+Getting an accurately dosed drug into a critically ill or injured child is complex.

-Unfortunately, there is a lack of high-quality evidence to guide our practice when it comes to weight estimation and drug dosing.
+Unfortunately, there is a lack of high-quality evidence to guide our practice regarding weight estimation and drug dosing.
 We have limited knowledge about the consequences of dosing errors and the appropriate doses for many medications.

 We can take two perspectives.
 One is to argue that accurate weight estimation doesn’t matter since there is no evidence showing its impact on outcomes.
 The other is to advocate for maximum accuracy to minimize potential drug dosing errors, which is the more ethical option.